nvim-svelte/nvim-svelte-snippets/README.md

 A collection of useful snippets for Svelte(Kit) development in Neovim using LuaSnip with TypeScript support.

+_disclaimer: this plugin is in development, so not all features work correctly and things might change before official launch_

 ## Prerequisites

 - Neovim >= 0.9.0